-Young mothers have surprisingly good knowledge about a child’s dietary needs from school, health facilities and community health workers.
-However, knowledge alone does not result in a healthy diet.
+Young mothers have some knowledge about a child’s dietary needs from school, health facilities and community health workers, but are strongly influenced by old traditions and beliefs of their mothers and mothers in laws which often are contradictorily to mother knowledge and thus detremential to the health of the mother and baby.
+Nutritional knowledge alone does not result in a healthy diet.
 There are major gaps between what caregivers want to feed their infants and young children, and what they are able to give them.
 80% derive their livelihood from agriculture, yet production is low due to lack of agricultural knowledge, small land size, poor soil, lack of money to buy quality seeds, etc., all of which results in insufficient yields.
 Often only maize is grown as the staple food, as well as “ugali”, some beans and “sukumawiki”, a local kale.
 Food insecurity is a constant problem for many mothers.
 It creates a source of worry and affects them emotionally.
 Often what little they produce is sold to meet other essential needs that require cash.
 These adverse conditions have led to malnutrition and an average of 23% of stunting in Western Kenya, and as high as 30% in some of the areas where we work.
 The burden of stunting and malnutrition is serious because it blights lives and undercuts social and economic development of those affected.
 81 out of 1000 children in underdeveloped sub Saharan African countries die before their 5th birthday (WHO).

 With the support of the sub-counties’ health sectors, pregnant mothers are organized into mother-to-mother support groups.
 We provide these groups with substantial support so they can sustainably grow enough healthy food in order to meet dietary requirements during pregnancy and to provide their young children with a healthy start.
 The consequences of chronic malnutrition are largely irreversible after the 1000-day window.
 Proper nutrition during this critical development stage can make the difference between life and death.